Vyral/base-template/_posts/2018-10-24-a-homeowners-guide-to-weather-related-damage.md

 {% include youtube.html %}

-On our most recent installment of “Facebook Live Friday,” we discussed three types of storm damage homeowners should be aware of: Hail damage, wind damage, and water damage.
+On our most recent installment of “Facebook Live Friday,” we discussed three types of storm damage homeowners should be aware of: hail damage, wind damage, and water damage.

 If you didn’t catch this great interview when it was live, don’t worry.
 We’ll be sharing the highlights from the Q&A session here for you today.